Pirates at Royals Prediction: Odds, expert picks, starting pitchers, betting trends and stats for July 9

 • Total: 8.0 runs

-Probable starting pitchers for Astros at Angels
+Probable starting pitchers for Guardians at Astros

 If you’re looking for more key trends and stats around the spread, moneyline and total for every single game on the schedule today, check out our MLB Top Trends tool on NBC Sports!